TTTTMMMM/chairLocations/README.md

 ### [Context API](https://www.youtube.com/watch?v=Yps_QrUvluQ)

+Create the context file and Context.Provider (see AuthContext.js)

 There are two ways to "consume" the contexts inside a <ins>class</ins> component:

 1. [Define a static variable](https://www.youtube.com/watch?v=WkBXRQfpifc):